Lou Zhenggang: Forties (2006~)

 As she turned 40, Lou seemed to find even greater strength and self-assurance.
 A 2007 Chinese TV program provided insight into this dramatic change in her development: "Lou Zhenggang says the aura of prodigy once hovered over her life like an unspeakable burden.
 Her own reading of history had persuaded her (that) prodigies live short lives.
 Lou expected to be dead by 40.
 After she turned forty, everything changed.
 She had survived the prodigy's burden.
 Now, after all these years, she sees herself as a normal person.
 And since that revelation, she's found the surest way to happiness is by following her own heart."

+Fifties (2016~)

+In 2018 she moved into her current large studio in Izu overlooking Sagami Bay.
+She spends her days immersed in nature, gardening, raising flowers, and growing vegetables.
+Her nights are spent painting obsessively, combining the skills she acquired as a child with her personal technique that she continues evolving and perfecting.
+The result are paintings of staggering beauty that can be read both as totally abstract as well as figurative renderings of the might and power of nature and as an expression of her most inner emotions.
+Lou Zhenggang wants to utilize all the time at her disposal for her relentless pursuit.
+She has mostly given up on travel and does not want to be directly involved in the promotion of her art.
+Its creation is her sole focus.
+Visits to her studio are extremely rare as she views them as distractions from her work.
+Luckily, there are devoted admirers and passionate collectors of her work who have voluntarily taken on the role of promoting her work.
+At a time when the visual language of so many contemporary artists is resolutely international, Lou Zhenggang’s art is quintessentially Asian in feel.
+It combines the cultural heritage of both her native country, China and her adopted one, Japan, and yet its appeal is universal.